zhangyafeikimi/gbdt/README.md

 Others
 -----
-### Classical Decision Tree
-class "TreeGain" in gain.h is an implementation of classical decision tree for classification based on information gain.
-It can be accessed only through libgbdt.
-No command line tools supporting it.

 ### json2cxx.py
 "json2cxx.py" lies in directory "tools".
 It can be used to convert a model(json) to a c++ predicting function, so that an interpreter for predicting is avoided.